aio-libs/aiohttp/docs/client_reference.rst

                             connection releasing (optional).

    :param bool enable_cleanup_closed: some SSL servers do not properly complete
-      SSL shutdown process, in that case asyncio leaks ssl connections.
+      SSL shutdown process, in that case asyncio leaks SSL connections.
       If this parameter is set to True, aiohttp additionally aborts underlining transport after 2 seconds.
 It is off by default.

+      For Python version 3.12.7+, or 3.13.1 and later, this parameter is ignored because the asyncio SSL connection leak is fixed in these versions of Python.

    :param loop: :ref:`event loop<asyncio-event-loop>`